List of Shortland Street characters introduced in 2019: Cece King

 In February, Bronnie comes back for revenge on the four, and reveals to the four she has breast cancer.
 Cece, Dawn and Shareez organise for Bronnie to have an operation under a fake ID, and she goes.
 After an incident at school, Cece makes a MyLife account called "Kirk" to look out for Sophia, and in March, she reveals to Sophia that it was her running the account, and she confesses to TK and Ben that Pete's death wasn't an accident, and Ben wants Sophia to get justice for what she did.
 Ben heavily drinks after hearing the news, and turns on the stove to make dinner.
 Ben talks to Sophia when she gets home and they both dose of to sleep, and the house sets on fire (which was caused by Ben).
 Sophia has no injuries but Ben gets smoke inhalation, and he dies later.

 Cece can't stop suspecting Sophia caused the fire, and at Ben's funeral, Sophia lashes at Cece proclaiming that she thinks she killed Ben.
 They make up and Sophia turns herself in over the death of Pete.
 Sophia is sentenced to counselling in her court trial.

 Cece married TK in September 2022.
+Following a shooting at the hospital, TK is left severely injured and required long term rehabilitation.
+Cece and TK leave Shortland Street in June 2023 to undertake the rehab closer to TK’s family in the country.
+Cece makes a few cameo appearances in December to be a bridesmaid for Madonna and attend Chris Warner’s New Years Eve boat party.